Serif-NNR/gaze-controlled-screen-mang/README.md

 ## Requirements

 1) A computer based-on Windows OS (expected version 8 and 10)
-2) A Pupil Lab Core Product and its softwares, Pupil Capture (expected v1.17 or a different version that has same subscription structure in Json)
+2) A Pupil Lab Core product and its softwares, Pupil Capture (expected v1.17 or a different version that has same subscription structure in Json)

 ## Future Works